1908::The First Stake of the Malahat Highway

 Victoria, British Columbia

-A road between the Goldstream Hotel and Mill Bay had never existed before, which made its development a sizeable undertaking.
-It was first thought that the new highway could skirt the base of the Finlayson Arm to the north side of the Saanich Inlet.
-However, after much deliberation, it was decided that the best way to attract money-spending automobile tourists to the island to help finance the road was to raise it as high as possible to maximize the view.
-It was the right call.
+Developing a road between the Goldstream Hotel and Mill Bay was a monumental task, considering it had never existed before.
+Engineers initially considered a route that would skirt the base of the Finlayson Arm to the north side of the Saanich Inlet.
+However, after careful consideration, they made a strategic decision.
+They realized that the best way to attract money-spending automobile tourists to the island, thereby helping finance the road, was to elevate it as high as possible to capitalize on the panoramic views.
+This foresight was the right call and set the stage for the Malahat Highway's success.

 Photo: City of Victoria Archives (M00679)